Red-Flag-Pole/CNETF-miniproj/README.md

 # CNETF Mini Project
 Created for the CNETF module's mini project, Network Systems & Security, Ngee Ann Polytechnic

+Test out your skills of inspecting the security of a Nginx web server.
+Find the secret host and the flag.

 ## Ghost ship